1 – Introduction

 4 – Thread of History not Lost in the Post-Flood World

-5 – Examination of the Genesis Chronology
+5 – Survival of the Genesis Chronology

 6 – Writing and Technology: Did Mankind have to Start from Scratch?